 Hard to rear?
 In my opinion Endromis versicolora is not terribly difficult to breed.
 The main challenge, when it comes to rearing the larvae, is to prevent infections; they can be vulnerable to diseases.

-Pairing Endromis versicolora seems rather easy.
+Mating: Pairing Endromis versicolora in captivity seems rather easy.
 In fact, in many cases, I’ve had males and females mate with eachother immediately after eclosing from their pupae and drying their wings, the males’ very first ever flight often being directed straight towards the female.
-If the moths are healthy (and not too genetically related) the males are generally very eager to locate the female in captivity.
+If the moths are healthy (and not too genetically related or inbred) the males are generally very eager to mate.

 If, for some reason, you have trouble mating this species, do keep in mind that it is a day-flying species.
 You probably won’t get them to mate easily in dark conditions.
-They don’t really seem to care about sunlight (UV) however, and the moths seem to mate even on the cloudiest of days; so long as there is any semblance of ambient lighting.
+They don’t really seem to care about sunlight (UV) too much however, and the moths seem to mate even on the cloudiest of days; so long as there is any semblance of ambient lighting (what I’m saying is don’t place them in darkness, males are diurnal).

 Also important is a bit of airflow/ventilation; males locate females based on their scent(!), and indoors they might struggle to find her if the room is saturated with pheromones.
 Help them find the source of the pheromone with some airflow.
 It also helps not to overpopulate the enclosures with females, this could overwhelm males.
 Generally speaking I never have trouble mating this species however.
 They are also quite cold hardy and will fly and mate in low temperatures (I do not know their limit but I’ve seen them mate in 6C atleast).
 There are reports of the moths eclosing early in the year when there is still snow on the ground!

 While they can survive rather low temperatures, they don’t really seem to require them.
 In fact, the moths seem to be a lot more active around room temperature (20C).
-Indeed the species has evolved to survive in spite of cold weather conditions, but on the surface, they probably still benefit from extra warmth.
+Indeed the species has evolved to survive in spite of colder weather conditions, but on the surface, they don’t seem to require them and in fact they probably still benefit from some extra warmth (in nature they are more active on sunny days).
 The moths will mate in standard pop-up cages made from netting.
 They do seem to lose their tarsal claws quite fast on certain fabrics however, but this does not impair their ability to breed in captivity for the first few days.
+If there is sunlight, it is a good idea to place the cage with moths in the sun; they seem to appreciate some early spring sun.

 Thank you for reading my article.
 This is the end of this page.
 Below you will find some useful links to help you navigate my website better or help you find more information that you need about moths and butterflies.